If you can't stand the heat, get out of the kitchen. Or turn down the heat.

 Then, just when I was thinking I would sit this month out, inspiration struck.

-BBQ season is in full swing right now in Australia which always means lots of left over sausages.
-So I decided to make a summer cassoulet incorporating the garlic confit and some really good quality left-over pork snags, plus some bacon to up the pork factor.
+summer cassoulet incorporating the garlic confit and some really good quality left-over pork snags, plus some bacon to up the pork factor.
 I used tinned beans to save cooking time and replaced the breadcrumb topping with thin slices of toast, so it didn't have to be baked.

 And?
 It was DELICIOUS.
 Way better than I expected and definitely the best thing I have ever made without following a recipe.